srinivassivaratri/commitify/README.md

    python ai_commit.py
    ```

+3. Choose an option:
+   - Generate a commit message
+   - Generate a project narrative
+   - Exit

+4. For commit messages:
-3. Review the generated commit message.
-You can:
+   - Review the generated message
-   - Use it as is
-   - Edit it
-   - Cancel and write your own
+   - Use it as is, edit it, or cancel and write your own

+5. For project narratives:
+   - Specify the number of recent commits to include
+   - Review the generated narrative

+The project narrative feature creates a story from your recent commits, providing insights into your project's evolution.
+This can be particularly useful for onboarding new team members or conducting project retrospectives.

 ## Features